Gnefil/Earth-Messenger/README.md

 Any suggestion or bug can be sent to lifeng.qiulin@student.manchester.ac.uk (although the author dont' think that this game is ever going to be public)

+Special thanks to [Kenney](https://www.kenney.nl/assets) for the game assets

 # STRUCTURE